Psychological operations (United States): Afghanistan

 You attack and run away like women.
 You call yourself Talibs but you are a disgrace to the Muslim religion and you bring shame upon your family.
 Come and fight like men instead of the cowardly dogs you are.

-U.S. authorities investigated the incident and the two Reserve PSYOP soldiers received administrative punishment for broadcasting messages which were not approved.
-Investigators found no evidence that the bodies were burned for a psychological effect.
+U.S. authorities investigated the incident and the two Reserve soldiers received administrative punishment for broadcasting messages which were not approved.
 They concluded that the broadcast violated standing policies for the content of loudspeaker messages and urged that all soldiers in the command undergo training on Afghan sensitivities.